github/octocatalog-diff/doc/configuration-puppet.md

   > While the puppet-agent package is the only component of a Puppet Collection available on OS X, you can still use Puppet Collections to ensure the version of package-agent you install is compatible with the Puppet Collection powering your infrastructure.

-  Unfortunately this means that you won't be able to enable `--storeconfigs` with the All-In-One Puppet Agent on Mac OS X.
+  Unfortunately this means that you won't be able to enable `--storeconfigs` with the All-In-One Puppet Agent on Mac OS X, unless you manually install a gem-packaged version of `puppetdb-terminus`.
+The procedure for this is beyond the scope of this documentation.